solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 4. Clone the MS MySQL Developer Guide Sample App repo locally.
 Configure Git project settings on your local machine.
 Add remote Deployment Center upstream repo URL and credentials.
 5. Push PHP app to App Service repo.
 6. Configure Nginx default file.
 Check the configuration. `nginx -t` in the SSH console.
-7. Run composer install, which will import your packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).
+7. [Run composer install at your project level](https://getcomposer.org/download/), which will import your packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).
 8. Run php artisan generate key in the console.
-9. Configure URL redirect.
-10. Configure the environment variables.
+9. Configure the environment variables.

 [Sample application evolution artifact repo](https://)